AttiliaTheHun/ElyrionTranslator/README.md

 # ElyrionTranslator
 Elyrion translator is a tool that translates your text into Elyrion text.
 ## Versions
 There are currently two version: Android and Desktop.
 Desktop version is in Java, which makes it more or less cross-platform.
-The Android version was made in Sketchware;
+The Android version was made in Sketchware.
 ## Features
 ### Android
 - translate between alphabets: English (latin) x Elyrion